 - 8.1 Examples of good practice include the University's whole-person approach, where students are supported not just academically, but with student skills, information and digital literacy, and with skills needed for key course-specific technology and for assistive technology.
 Students tell us that they value this support.
-Students also develop through initiatives outside the classroom, including students as researchers and opportunities through the much-improved Students' Union. - 8.2 Our review of degree outcomes has not identified new actions to be taken forward.
-Through our annual monitoring and academic governance processes, the following actions have previously been identified and are in progress: - a. further closing attainment gap for identified underrepresented groups through the objectives set out in the Access and Participation Plan 2020-21 to 2024-25; - b. monitor the introduction of anonymous marking in 2020-21 to ensure bias does not enter the assessment process and all students are treated equally.
+Students also develop through initiatives outside the classroom, including students as researchers and opportunities through the Students' Union. - 8.2 With the rest of the sector, York St John University is committed to working to return good degree outcomes to pre-pandemic levels by 2023.
+We will undertake the following actions in 2022/23: - a.
+Further consideration of the use of the degree classification descriptions published by the UK Standing Committee for Quality Assessment in October 2019. - b.
+Further consideration of the use of alternative approaches to marking, such as stepped marking. - c.
+Further review of subject level data by School Quality Panels. - 8.3 Through our annual monitoring and academic governance processes, the following broader actions have previously been identified and are in progress: - a. further closing attainment gap for identified underrepresented groups through the objectives set out in the Access and Participation Plan 2020-21 to 2024-25; - b.
+Identification of potential enhancements to be developed via the Learning, Teaching and Student Experience Action Plan 2022/23 to support students to engage with assessment. - c.
+Consideration of assessment processes for disabled students in areas such as extensions, reasonable adjustments and alternative assessments.